cmcloug/grocery-store-navigator-fullstack/README.md

 [![Status](https://img.shields.io/badge/status-in%20development-orange)]()

 **Grocery Store Navigator** is an intelligent grocery shopping assistant that connects to real store data.
-It lets you import your grocery list, search for items in nearby stores, and (in the future) automatically generate the **most efficient route** through the aisles.
+It lets you import your grocery list, search for items in nearby stores, and automatically generate the **most efficient route** through the aisles.
+Currently, the frontend is in development however the backend can still be used through the terminal.

 ---